 Brine Twice Daily (20 mins, 2015) is a film that came from the sea, from the depths, and it never truly escapes its salt-encrusted origins.
 A bizarre romance that is at once an absurd comedy, a horror/adventure B-movie, a cryptic home video and a fading seaside postcard stuffed into a bottle and cast adrift on the ocean, Brine Twice Daily marks a new departure in the Langan/Le Cain filmmaking partnership.

 About the artists:

-Outside of their filmmaking, Langan and Le Cain work together on the regular Cork-based experimental music/film event Black Sun.
-Langan has curated its live acts from its inception, bringing many renowned makers of strange sounds from around the world to play for the first time in Ireland.
+Outside of their filmmaking, Langan and Le Cain worked together on the regular Cork-based experimental music/film event Black Sun between 2009 and 2013.
+Langan curated its live acts from its inception, bringing many renowned makers of strange sounds from around the world to play for the first time in Ireland.
 In late 2009, she expanded the event by inviting Le Cain to add film to the bill through programming experimental cinema screenings that would match the richness and strangeness of the live acts.

 Vicky Langan’s solo performance project often explores the darker side of intimacy, using flesh, fluid and self built instruments.
 According to critic Bernard Clarke: “There are some musicians who entertain us, fine; some who stimulate us, better; and then some who immerse us in something so powerful that, almost, primal emotions surface instantly; making us ultra-defensive, or, finally open to illumination.
 One of the latter is Vicky Langan… You may love her, hate her, be astonished, be repelled- but you will not be unmoved.
 Promise.
 In a world of bland s**te we need to treasure artists like this – even if they burn.”